 IDENTITY–Do you have ‘identity’?
 Of course you do.
 But if someone asked you to explain your identity, what would you tell them?
 Likely there would be a hesitant stammering with an eventual ‘well, it’s my looks, or my name, or even what I stand for’.
 And those would be suitable answers for everyday conversation, But, just what is ‘identity’?
 The word, itself, comes from the Latin word ‘idem’ which means ‘same’.
 So, we may legitimately define the essence of identity as ‘sameness’.

-Somewhere along the line, God repented from his harshness, and made a deal with them (the Israelites) —if they would be ‘good little boys and girls’, he would send a messiah who would ‘restore Paradise just for them’.
+Somewhere along the line, God repented from his harshness, and made a deal with them (the Israelites) —if they would be ‘good little boys and girls’, he would send a Messiah who would ‘restore Paradise just for them’.
 Well, in fact, a messiah did appear after several thousand years—his name (identity) was Jesus of Nazareth.
-Now Jesus wasn’t exactly what they were looking for—he preached a heretical message of ‘universal love- of both God and neighbor.
+Now Jesus wasn’t exactly what they were looking for—he preached a heretical message of ‘universal love’ of both God and neighbor.
 They killed him for that.

 You know the story—the sheep had an identity of ‘goodness’.
-They would inherit the ‘New Paradise’—they’d all be running around gleefully slapping grandpa on the back, and giving grandma a great big smacker on the cheek and a big hug—the ‘poker gang’ would be back together drinking beer, smoking big cigars and telling jokes.
+They would inherit the ‘New Paradise’—they’d all be running around gleefully slapping grandpa on the back and giving grandma a great big smacker on the cheek and a big hug—the ‘poker gang’ would be back together drinking beer, smoking big cigars and telling jokes.
 In short, it would be just ‘one hellava’ infinite party.
-In the meantime, the poor goats, whos identity was synonymous with bad (evil), would be cast into the ‘eternal fires of hell’—they would be begging Lazarus for just ‘one drop of water’ on their tongues— they won’t get it.
+In the meantime, the poor goats, whose identity was synonymous with bad (evil), would be cast into the ‘eternal fires of hell’—they would be begging Lazarus for just ‘one drop of water’ on their tongues— they won’t get it.

 So, where does that leave us?
 I can’t speak ‘for you’ but I can speak ‘to you’.
 I know where it left me—I lost my identity in the ‘fairytale’ of the bible.
 I would give anything if we could know exactly what Jesus said and did—just as importantly, if we could know exactly what the early writers had to say.
 Sadly, neither is possible and here’s why.
-Many of you, maybe most, are unaware of the origin of current bibles.
+Many of you, maybe most, are unaware of the origin of our current bibles.
 The original writings were not neatly catalogued in a bound volume (book)—there was no such thing at the time.
 Each writing was made on a papyrus scroll or a dried animal skin.

 All of that background knowledge forced me to define the identity of God—the God presented to me as a child and thereafter, just didn’t exist.
-From that standpoint, it is quite easy to see why there are so many atheists—the God presented to them by religion is an irrational ‘fairytale’.
+From that standpoint, it is quite easy to see why there are so many atheists—the God presented to them by religion is part of an irrational ‘fairytale’.

 Buddhaism Christianity Eternity Faith Future of Christianity God God's Will gods Hilary L Hunt MD Hinduism HolyGhost Holy Spirit Islam Islam Christianity Jesus Judaism Judaism Buddhism Money Philosophy Power Religion religions salvation Science The Trinity